far-horizons-ou/policies/index.md

 ---
-title: 'Basecamp Policies and Terms of Service'
+title: 'Chadwick OÜ Policies and Terms of Service'
 description: 'All the policies and legal stuff for Basecamp customers.
 We try to make all our policies as clear, fair, and readable as possible.'
 ---

-# Basecamp Policies, Terms, and Legal Stuff
+# Chadwick OÜ Policies, Terms, and Legal Stuff

 The rough print and the fine print.
 We try to make all our policies as clear, fair, and readable as possible.